sourcegraph/sourcegraph-public-snapshot/browser/README.md

 e2e/bitbucket.test.ts tests the browser extension on a Bitbucket Server instance.

+e2e/gitlab.test.ts tests the browser extension on gitlab.com (or a private Gitlab instance).

 ## Deploy

 Deployment the Chrome web store happen automatically in CI when the `bext/release` branch is updated.